/terms/entity-based-seo · 4 min read · intermediate

 How to apply

-Entity-based SEO is signal-stacking — no single move makes you a recognized entity, but the right combination does.
+Entity-based SEO is signal-stacking.
+No single move makes you a recognized entity, but the right combination does.
 Three concrete moves:

 What to skip: keyword density tooling and TF-IDF analyzers in month 1.
 They optimize for the string-matching era; entity-based SEO optimizes for the resolution-matching era.
 The metrics increasingly diverge.